 It’s miserable and magical.”

 Lonely?
 Sure.
 I mean, I don’t have someone to hold me and let me fall asleep to steady breathing, someone to make sure I don’t wake up alone before sunrise, feeling like I want to scream.
 I used to think I wanted to be married by now.
 Now I’m not sure I ever want to get married.
 I’ve lost so many people (and, to be fair, I sometimes initiated these closed-off friendships), that I think friendship is fluid.
 People grow and stop being compatible with each other’s journeys, and I can’t expect otherwise.
 Maybe it’s silly to stick with one person for an entire lifetime.
 I’m told that such a thought process is typical for a 22-year-old.
 So yeah, I feel lonely, sort of.
-But I also have a very supportive friend group for whom I’m so, so grateful.
+But I also have a very supportive friend group for which I’m so, so grateful.

 It’s miserable and magical.
 I’m not pretending like everything’s okay.
 Once I’ve spent some time facing reality, though, I’m going to remind myself that truth is positive.
 I’ll look in the mirror and say, “Hey, Cynthia, I’m looking good.
 I’m proud of me.
 I’m healthy and dedicated and I’m growing.
 Happy birthday, even though it doesn’t feel like it.”